Tuscany in October: The Ultimate Italian Experience

 While September can feel like an extension of summer in Tuscany, October is the time when fall really starts to roll in.
 That means comfortable temperatures for sightseeing, exploring the countryside, engaging in outdoor activities, and even sunbathing on the coast.

-You will generally need a sweater or light jacket in the evening, but days remain warm and sunny, with temperatures ranging from 20°C to 25°C, especially in the first half of the month.
+The average temperature in Tuscany in October is around 20°C, with lows around 13°C during the night.
 Rain is not uncommon during this time of year, but there are tons of amazing museums, majestic basilicas, and cozy trattorias to seek shelter in.

 There’s room to breathe